laech/intellij-actions-tree/readme.md

 ```

 With the above example configuration, typing `ctrl X` will show a popup
-containing its items, then typing `H` will invoke the
+containing its items, then typing `h` will invoke the
 `$SelectAll` action.

 The basic structures are: